ydvrahul19/boilerplate/README.md

  Remove the bits from the copied code such that the testcases you wrote earlier are failing

 SOLUTION:

+#Steps
+1.Write the code using CRA.
+2.Open the code in your preferred code editor.
+3.Import the useRef hook from the React library.
+4.Use the useRef hook to create a reference to the input field.
+5.Pass the reference to the input field as the ref prop.
+6.Add an event handler to the button that focuses the input field when clicked.
+7.Test your implementation by running the testcases.
+8.Remove the bits so that the testcases are falling.

 Firstly here is simple example for use the  'useRef' hook in App.js file in react.
 ![image](https://user-images.githubusercontent.com/85828386/218945518-35f768d3-e67a-45a3-8da4-95fd9494afd4.png)